Oil Falls on Rising U.S. Gasoline Supplies

-Oil prices extended losses on Wednesday after government data showed a steep rise in U.S. fuel inventories.
+Oil prices fell to a three-week low on Wednesday after government data showed a steep rise in U.S. fuel inventories.

 Continue Reading Below